Financed vs Owned: How Does It Affect Car Insurance?

 The main differences between an owned and financed car are your payment obligations and ownership status.

 With an owned car, you don’t have to pay anything else besides the initial purchase price, and you fully own the vehicle.
-With a financed car, you still need to make regular loan payments, and you don’t really “own” the car until the loan’s fully paid off.
+With a financed car, you still need to make regular loan payments, and you are the registered owner of the car, but the lender has a lien on it until the loan is fully paid off.

 There are also other differences between owned and financed cars, like their insurance implications.
 Many lenders want you to get full coverage on a financed car because they want to protect their investments.
-Meanwhile, you’re only required to get mandatory coverage for an owned car because the only person with insurable interest is you.
+Meanwhile, you’re only legally required to carry mandatory coverage, but many drivers still choose additional protection like collision or comprehensive coverage.

 Owned vs Financed Car: How Should You Pay for Your Vehicle?